-View area Description

-Connection A connection includes session identifiers, such as, database, login, machine, user and work type, as reported by sysprocesses.

-In ERP systems (if the appropriate ERP extension is installed), Precise for SQL Server replaces some identifiers as follows:

-In SAP:

-■ Login -> SAP User

-Work Type -> Dialog, Update, Spool, Background, Enqueue Machine -> User Application

-In PeopleSoft:

-■ Login -> PS User ID

-■ Work Type -> Interactive, Batch

-In Siebel:

-■ Login -> Siebel User

-Program -> Siebel View

-Machine -> Siebel Server

-Work Type -> Interactive, Batch, Background

-In COM+:

-■ Work Type -> COM+

-Statistics Displays information on the following statistical parameters:

-CPU Time- CPU time for the sessions during the last minute.

-Physical I/O Operations-total number of physical I/O requests performed by the social during the last minute.

-Memory Usage-number of pages in the procedure cache that are currently

-allocated to the SPID.
-A negative number indicates that the process is freeing

-memory allocated by another process.
+View area Description Connection A connection includes session identifiers, such as, database, login, machine, user and work type, as reported by sysprocesses.
+In ERP systems (if the appropriate ERP extension is installed), Precise for SQL Server replaces some identifiers as follows: In SAP: Login -> SAP User Work Type -&gt; Dialog, Update, Spool, Background, Enqueue Machine -&gt; User Application In PeopleSoft: ■ Login -> PS User ID Work Type -&gt; Interactive, Batch In Siebel: ■ Login -> Siebel User Program -&gt; Siebel View Machine -&gt; Siebel Server Work Type -&gt; Interactive, Batch, Background In COM+: Work Type -> COM+ Statistics Displays information on the following statistical parameters: CPU Time- CPU time for the sessions during the last minute.
+Physical I/O Operations-total number of physical I/O requests performed by the session during the last minute.
+Memory Usage-number of pages in the procedure cache that are currently allocated to the SPID.
+A negative number indicates that the process is freeing memory allocated by another process.
 In MS-SQL (last minute) Displays the resource consumption breakdown of the session during the last minute (that is, 60 samples of the Collector).
 In addition to the resource distribution, the view displays the number of sessions in each state during the last sample.
 It is important to remember that since this view only displays the last minute's activities, you will always be viewing the activities that occurred during the last minute and not the activities that occurred since the last refresh action.

-The following information is displayed:

-State-displays the In MS-SQL state.
+The following information is displayed: State-displays the In MS-SQL state.
+State-usplays the in MS-SQL state.
 MS-SQL-graphical representation of the Time column.

-Time-amount of time the selected entity was in this state.

-Mercentage of time the selected entity was in this state.

-Note: All the information displayed in this table represents information collected during

-number of sessions, in the last sample, that were in a particular state.

-See About session states.
+Time-amount of time the selected entity was in this state. %-percentage of time the selected entity was in this state.
+Note: All the information displayed in this table represents information collected during the last minute, with the exception of the Sessions column, which represents the number of sessions, in the last sample, that were in a particular state.
+See About session states .